ProbusThrax/ETT/README.md

 3. I will check it for errors and merge it into the master file or send it back to you for revisions.

-4. If you don't want to use github (its not as scary as it looks) send me the ETT.cfg and I will merge it for you.
+4. If you don't want to use github (its not as scary as it looks) send me the EngTechTree.cfg and I will merge it for you.

 Rules: